Solving the transport equation by the use of 6D spectral methods in spherical geometry: The transport equation in spherical coordinates

 The first three variables are the classical 3D spherical coordinates in physical space; $\Theta$ and $\Phi$ represent the angular dependence in the momentum space, whereas $\gamma $ is a dimensionless measure of the photon (resp. neutrino) energy.

 In this system of coordinates, we can, from the expression in 6-D Cartesian-like coordinates, write the Liouville operator $\vec{\omega} \cdot \vec{\nabla} = {\cal L} $ using Jacobi matrix products for coordinate changes; one has however to keep in mind that in the new coordinate set, the angular variables in the momentum space are defined with respect to physical space angular coordinates; this of course slightly complicates the calculation.
+In the end, the operator ${\cal{L}}_{sph}$ (in doubly spherical coordinates) reads(~\cite{Pomr1973},and references therein):